-PHOENIX — A Republican lawmaker whose proposal to give computer chip maker Intel a new way to use millions of dollars in tax credits was rejected by the full House pushed another proposal to cut taxes on manufacturing firms through a House committee Wednesday.
+PHOENIX (AP) — A Republican lawmaker who saw his proposal giving computer chip maker Intel a new way to use millions of dollars in unused tax credits rejected by the full House has a new proposal to cut taxes on manufacturing firms.

-Chandler Rep. Jeff Weninger's new proposal extends a job-creation tax credit for big companies that had been set to expire this year until 2025.
-It also gives super-fast depreciation to Intel and other manufacturers in special trade zones that already pay an ultra-low tax rate on new equipment.
+Rep. Jeff Weninger's new proposal extends a job-creation tax credit available to any company and gives Intel and other manufacturers who already pay an ultra-low property tax rate on new equipment super-fast depreciation.

-The depreciation portion will substantially cut the property tax and especially affect Intel, which plans to equip a new Chandler chip plant with billions of dollars of new equipment.
+That will substantially cut the property tax cut and especially affect Intel, which plans to equip a new Chandler chip plant with billions of dollars of new equipment.

 Out are proposals letting companies cash in tax credits and other provisions.